ektodorov/sentinel/README.md

 <a href="http://techzealous.blogspot.com/2018/03/sentinel-image-capture-software.html">http://techzealous.blogspot.com/2018/03/sentinel-image-capture-software.html</a><br>

-# Sentinel Desktop Java application
+# Sentinel Java application
-Uses the computers camera to records images or videos when there is detected movement in the image.<br>
+Uses the computer's web camera to record images or videos when there is detected movement in the video.<br>

-The source is in the Sentinel_Desktop directory.<br>
+The source is in the Sentinel_WebCamera directory.<br>
 To build the project you need to download the libraries from the links below and to copy them to the project's libs directory.
 <br>